viniciuslopesgit/sugest/README.md

 Backend:
 [Pandas and Sqlalchemy] to manage server logic and backend operations.
 Database:
-[PostgreSQL/MySQL/MongoDB] for storing user favourites and generating recommendations.
+[PostgreSQL] for storing user favourites and generating recommendations.
 Recommendation Algorithm:
 Machine Learning used to provide personalised site suggestions based on user preferences.